UNINETTSigma2/documentation/jobs/guides/running_mpi_jobs.md

 `OpenMPI/`-reading, you should focus on the OpenMPI part beneath, if given a `impi/`-reading focus on the Intel MPI part

 ## OpenMPI

-On systems with Mellanox InfiniBand, OpenMPI is the implementation recommended by Mellanox due to it's support for the [HPCX communication libraries](https://docs.mellanox.com/category/hpcx).
+On systems with Mellanox InfiniBand, OpenMPI is the implementation recommended by Mellanox due to its support for the [HPCX communication libraries](https://docs.mellanox.com/category/hpcx).

 ### `srun`